Todddowdy/birdiealert-legal/terms.md

 ## Service Description

 BirdieAlert is a private, invitation-only SMS notification service.
-It sends messages related to golf tee time availability, group invitations, booking confirmations, spot-claim notifications, cancellations, pre-game reminders, and related logistics for shared rounds of golf at Denver municipal courses.
+It sends messages related to golf tee time availability, group invitations, booking confirmations, spot-claim notifications, cancellations, pre-game reminders, and related coordination for shared rounds of golf.
 The service is not open to public registration.

 ## Eligibility